chousemath/wedding_journey/vow.md

 # What I believe the responsibilities of marriage entail

 * The relationship of husband and wife, however, is more than simply being a team with a common goal.

+# What I vow to do and why

+* In progress